Use Global transformations to make similar changes to multiple tables, owners, and columns in the same task.

 Global transformations are not available in a Log Stream Staging setup.

-For information on Log Stream Staging, refer to the Qlik Replicate Setup and User Guide.
+For information on Log Stream Staging, see Using the Log Stream.

 You may need to use this option when you want to change the names of all tables.
 You can change the names using wildcards and patterns.
 For example, you may want to change the names of the tables from account_% to ac_%.
 This is helpful when replicating data from an Microsoft SQL Server endpoint to an Oracle endpoint where the Microsoft SQL Server endpoint has a limit of 128 characters for a table name and the Oracle endpoint has a limit of 31 characters.